vrybas/authorize_if/README.md

 # authorize_if

-Minimalistic authorization for Ruby on Rails applications.
+Minimalistic authorization library for Ruby on Rails applications.
 It defines controller methods `authorize` and `authorize_if`, which accept authorization rules and raise exception if rule evaluates to `false`.

-That's it.
+And that's it.

 #### `authorize_if`